Marcelosmbrrr/email-sender-clean-architecture/README.md

 Adapters (Interface between Infra and Application)
 - interface EmailSenderGateway
   - This interface is implemented by the infra classes
-  - By this way, which infra class Spring injects into the Application is irrelevant
+  - By this way, which infra class Spring injects into the Application layer is irrelevant

 Infra (Implements the Adapter and is inject by EmailSenderService)
 - Concrete implementation of the external e-mail service